rom-melnyk/fn-class-performance/README.md

 - compile TS into browser-friendly code (open [the page](http://localhost:8033/) and reveal the console via F12).

 ## TLDR
-i7 ⨯ 16Gb + Node16 give pretty similar results for both unction implementation and classes.
+i7 ⨯ 16Gb + Node16 give **pretty similar results** for both function implementation and classes.